5g-ucl-idrbt/5G-ovs-slicing/README.md

 ```
 -->

-## Test to check if the ovs is properly configured
+## Test to check if the ovs is properly configure
+In a new terminal
 ```
 sudo docker exec oai-spgwu ping -c3 10.0.0.2 sudo docker exec oai-spgwu ping -c3 10.0.0.3